 What is dialect in writing?

-Dialect is the variety of language that distinguishes a certain regional area, culture, or community.
-It’s a combination of accent, sentence structure, and word choices that make up each character’s voice.
+Dialect is the speech pattern that distinguishes a certain regional area, culture, or community.
+It’s a combination of accent, sentence structure, and word choices that make up each character’s unique voice.
+Writers can use dialect as a literary device to communicate a character’s upbringing, educational background, perception of the world, and even their attitude towards themself.

 This isn’t quite the same as the writer’s voice, which is a unique pattern of narrative storytelling that every writer has.
-In your story, some characters may reflect the voice that you carry around with you every day; other characters from different places or cultural backgrounds than yourself may speak differently from what you’re used to—for example, if you’re an American writer trying to write a British character into your story, or a Canadian writer trying to recreate a distinctive American dialect, such as that of the Southwest.
+In your story, some characters may reflect the voice that you carry around with you every day; other characters from different places or cultural backgrounds than yourself may speak differently from what you’re used to—for example, if you’re an American writer trying to write a British character, or a Canadian writer trying to recreate the distinctive southern accents of American dialect.

 What’s the difference between dialect and diction?